-- (a) For purposes of this pilot project, e-filings are the official court record.
-An appellate record shall be certified in accordance with MCR 7.210(A)(1). - (b) Certified or true copies of e-filed documents shall be issued in the conventional manner by the clerk in compliance with the Michigan Trial Court Case File Management Standards. - (c) At the conclusion of the pilot project, if the program does not continue as a pilot project or in some other format, the clerk shall convert all e-filings to paper form in accordance with MCR 8.119(D)(1)(d).
-Participating attorneys shall provide reasonable assistance in constructing the paper record. - (d) At the conclusion of the pilot project, if the program continues as a pilot project or in another format, the clerk shall provide for record retention and public access in a manner consistent with the instructions of the Court and the court rules.
+- (a) For purposes of this pilot program, e-filings are the official court record.
+An appellate record shall be certified in accordance with MCR 7.210(A)(1). - (b) Certified or true copies of e-filed documents shall be issued in the conventional manner by the Oakland County Clerk's Office in compliance with the Michigan Trial Court Case File Management Standards. - (c) At the conclusion of the pilot program, if the program does not continue as a pilot project or in some other format, the clerk shall convert all e-filings to paper form in accordance with MCR 8.119(D)(1)(d).
+Participating attorneys shall provide reasonable assistance in constructing the paper record. - (d) At the conclusion of the pilot program, if the program continues as a pilot project or in another format, the clerk shall provide for record retention and public access in a manner consistent with the instructions of the court and the court rules.